 Between the Lines is a monthly column discussing everything around the craft of screenwriting: from in-depth breakdowns of screenplays to interviews with screenwriters.

 The film industry has a huge issue with male-led genre films dominating cinemas and TV’s at home, and that of course includes comedies.
 The numbers pale in comparison, with a report from the University of Southern California from 2018 stating that only 37.5 per cent of speaking characters in comedies were female.
-We have, however, been gifted with some classic female-led comedies over the last couple of decades: Mean Girls, Clueless, Legally Blonde, Juno, and more recently Booksmart, are all truly funny films with iconic characters and heartfelt stories.
+We have, however, been gifted with some classic female-led comedies over the last couple of decades: Mean Girls, Clueless, Legally Blonde, 13 Going on 30, and more recently Booksmart, are all truly funny films with iconic characters and heartfelt stories.
 Notably they’re all written by women, which seems like no coincidence as to why they’re all so loved even to this day.
 Next month Bridesmaids will be celebrating its ten year anniversary, a modern commercial and critical hit that stands shoulder-to-shoulder with the other films previously mentioned.

 For a lot of audiences Bridesmaids was a water shed moment, seeing a cast of hilarious women dropping F-bombs, getting intoxicated on flights to Vegas and using public sinks as toilets.
 This sort of thing wasn’t exactly new in the realm of comedy, but for many it was revelatory to see women act this way on the big screen.
 As a result, Bridesmaids paved the way for similar female-led, raunchy comedies on the big screen, however, none would have the same impact as the 2011 classic as they seemed to miss the point on what made the film work.
 It wasn’t just because women were being crass on screen, but because the (Oscar nominated!) screenplay written by Kristen Wiig and Annie Mumolo is full of heart and great character work.